anguta/encrypted-filesystem/README.md

 ### wc
 Update wc.c so that encrypted file will not be processed.
 If wc is passed an encrypted file it should return: "Error: File is encrypted.".
 Ensure the print statement is exactly as specified.
 On failure a -1 will be returned.

-## SUBMITTING

-Push all your changes to your main branch.

 ## BUILDING AND RUNNING XV6

 ### Setting up the cross-compiling environment